 The largest number of surgeries accrues from the specialties of ophthalmology and general surgery.
 However, pediatric, orthopedic and gynecological surgeries of medium complexity are also offered.
 Complementary to this work, the team carries out medical consultations of various specialties, such as ophthalmology, general practice, pediatrics, gynecology, orthopedics and dentistry.

 Working since 2004, EDS has served a demographic area the size of France since its foundation.
-During the course of 44 expeditions, our team has been responsible for 8763 surgeries, 62881 consultations and an average of 5,000 exams and procedures per expedition.
 All services are offered free of charge.
 In addition to its volunteer doctors, EDS counts on the support of other professionals and institutions in order to make its program viable.
 The sponsorship of companies, individuals and socially responsible institutions is also essential for the continuity of our work.

 Mobile Surgical Center

-In 2016, EDS volunteer engineers invested resources in the development and application of new technologies that made our Mobile Surgical Center even more efficient.
-The new project, formed by inflatable tents, facilitated and expedited the assembly and disassembly of the Surgical Center and also added concepts that minimize contamination and increase the efficiency of the surgical environment.
-In addition also enabling modular transport of the cargo and drastically reducing its total weight, the new Surgical Center has greater thermal efficiency due to its double-layered walls and its metallic outer canvas, which reflects most of the intense heat of the equatorial region.
+EDS volunteer engineers keep investing resources in the development and application of new technologies that made our Mobile Surgical Center even more efficient.
+The pioneer project in Brazil, formed by tents designed to the Forest needs, facilitate and expedite the assembly and disassembly of the Surgical Center and also add concepts that minimize contamination and increase the efficiency of the surgical environment.
+In addition also enabling modular transport of the cargo and drastically reducing its total weight, the Surgical Center has greater thermal efficiency.

-The New Mobile Surgical Center consists of an ophthalmic operating room, a general operating room, a small procedures room, a lounging area for doctors, a waiting room for patients, a locker room and a Utensils and Sterilization Center (USC).
+The Mobile Surgical Center consists of two ophthalmic operating room, two operating room, one small procedures room, a lounging area for doctors, a waiting room for patients, a locker room and a Utensils and Sterilization Center (USC).
 The Surgical Center is also equipped with state-of-the-art medical appliances such as phacoemulsifiers, electrocauteries, multiparametric vital signs monitors, portable ultrasound, air conditioners with EPA filters, as well as autoclaves, water distillers, ultrasonic washers, sealers and biological testing of the USC.
-All energy consumed in the Surgical Center’s interior is provided by a group of generators, which total 100kva.
+All energy consumed in the Surgical Center’s interior is provided by a group of generators, which total 160kva with backups.